Iris111dst/NLP-HW4-23SS/README.md

 # NLP-HW4-23SS
-The 4th homework of &lt;Statistical Natural Language Processing> about PLSA/LAD in Topical Modeling.
+The 4th homework of \<Statistical Natural Language Processing 2023 Spring\> about PLSA/LAD in Topical Modeling.